meob/my2Collector/README.md

 My2Collector (my2) is a simple, self contained MySQL statistics collector

 ## MySQL Statistics Collector
-Most intresting MySQL performance data is available in the GLOBAL_STATUS view, but MySQL does not mantain any history of it.
+Most intresting performance data is available in the GLOBAL_STATUS system table, but MySQL does not mantain any history of it.
-My2Collector (my2) is a simple, self contained MySQL statistics collector. my2 creates in the my2 schema a table that contains the history of performance statistics. my2 every 10 minutes automatically executes a Stored Routine to collect data.
+My2Collector (my2) is a simple, self contained MySQL statistics collector. my2 creates in the my2 schema a table that contains the history of performance statistics. my2 automatically executes a Stored Routine every 10 minutes to collect data.

 ## Install my2